 Live Broadcast for Morning Exercises, Diploma Awarding Ceremony, and Afternoon Exercises

-Graduates can receive up to four tickets to the Commencement broadcast in the Science Center, which will show the GSAS Diploma Awarding Ceremony in Sanders Theatre.
-The ceremony will also be streamed live on the GSAS website.
+A Commencement live broadcast in the Science Center will show the Morning Exercises, the GSAS Diploma Awarding Ceremony in Sanders Theatre, and the Afternoon Program.
+The ceremonies will also be streamed live through links on the GSAS website.

 The Commencement Morning and Afternoon Exercises will be broadcast live via Comcast Cable (Channel 283) in Boston/Brookline and Cambridge/Greater Boston.
 These ceremonies will also be streamed live on Harvard’s Commencement website and various locations across campus.

-The Commencement 2018 Student Orations Competition selects three graduating students to speak at the Morning Exercises, including one representative from the graduate or professional schools.
+The Commencement 2019 Student Orations Competition selects three graduating students to speak at the Morning Exercises, including one representative from the graduate or professional schools.
 Speeches must not exceed five minutes in length, and speakers are awarded a $1,000 prize.
 The deadline for 2019 submissions is Thursday, March 28, 2019 at 4:00 p.m.
 Check out the Commencement Office’s website to learn more.